NoellePatterson/eflow-readme/wet-season/wet-season-timing.md

 # Peak Magnitude Flows - Wet Season Timing

+#### Definition

 The timing of the wet season is defined as the date that sufficient baseflow has accrued based on a magnitude threshold of 30% of the wet season’s smoothed peak flow.
+This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

-#### Steps:
+#### Steps

 1. Convert raw date and flow data columns into a flow matrix based on water year.
 Each column starts with the beginning of the water year \(i.e. 10/1\) and ends with the end of the water year \(i.e.9/30\).